Homeomorphistic/risk-tolerance/the-bond-book/ch_5_yield_spreads_curves.md

 by taking more risk (longer maturity).

 # Shopping guidelines
 Start with deciding on maturity, credit quality and yield (in this order).
-You should start with determining the risk you want to take.
+You should start with determining the risk you are willing to take.